>TOPICS

 The Dalits‘ nonviolent resistance

-It is little known that untouchables, in their struggle against their lawlessness, have also carried out Satyagraha actions.
+It is little known that in their struggle against their lawlessness, untouchables have also carried out Satyagraha actions.
 However, in 1924 the Vaikom Satyagraha took place in Kerala.
-One leader of this Satyagraha was the Syrian Christian, George Joseph, a follower of Gandhi.
+One leader of this Satyagraha was the Syrian Christian George Joseph, a follower of Gandhi.
 Gandhi came to Vaikom and advised to stop the Satyagraha action.
-However, this agitation was simply about the right of Shudras and Dalits to use the road passing the temple.
+However, this agitation was simply about Shudras and Dalits right using the road passing the temple.

 Gandhi did not welcome the Satyagrahas of the Dalits and Shudras.
 Moreover, he downright condemned their nonviolent struggle for their dignity and rights.
-In 1927 the Mahad Satyagraha took place in the state of Maharashtra, which was led by Ambedkar.
+In 1927 the Mahad Satyagraha led by Ambedka took place in the State of Maharashtra.
 It was just about the fact that Dalits, like everyone else, wanted to use the water of the Chowddar Water Reservoir.
 In August 1923, the Bombay Legislative Council decided that untouchables could use all the places built and maintained by the state.

 Ambedkar’s symbolic burning of the Manu Smriti